microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-00 - Environment Setup/02a - Use GitHub CodeSpaces.md

 Creating a new Codespace is easy, when you know where to look:

 1. Navigate to the main page of the GitHub repository for which you want to create a Codespace.
+For this exercise you will be using your forked repository from the previous setup step.
 2. Click on the green "Code" button on the top right and switch from the local to the Codespaces tab.
 3. Click on the plus symbol.
 GitHub will now create a new Codespace and open it in a new browser window.
 It might take a few minutes to load but just like that you're done!